 Goiter is noncancerous enlargement of the thyroid gland.

-The thyroid gland also can enlarge if it becomes inflamed (thyroiditis, such as Hashimoto's thyroiditis, see Hashimoto's Thyroiditis) or if thyroid cancer develops.
-Thyroid enlargement from inflammation or cancer is not considered a goiter.
+The thyroid gland also can enlarge if it becomes inflamed (thyroiditis, such as Hashimoto thyroiditis—see Hashimoto Thyroiditis) or if thyroid cancer develops (see Thyroid Cancer).
+Thyroid enlargement due to inflammation or cancer is not considered a goiter.

 People typically notice a swelling at the base of the neck but have no other symptoms.
 Sometimes the goiter presses on nearby tissue and causes cough, hoarseness, or difficulty breathing or swallowing.
 In people with thyroiditis, the gland usually is painful and tender to the touch.

-Doctors usually do blood tests to determine how the gland is functioning (thyroid function tests).
-They measure blood levels of the thyroid hormones thyroxine (T4) and triiodothyronine (T3) and thyroid-stimulating hormone (TSH).
-Sometimes doctors also look for abnormal thyroid anitbodies in the blood, which are a sign of thyroid inflammation.
+Doctors usually do blood tests to determine how the gland is functioning (thyroid function tests—see Thyroid function tests).
+They measure blood levels of the thyroid hormones thyroxine (T4, or tetraiodothyronine) and triiodothyronine (T3) and thyroid-stimulating hormone (TSH).
+Sometimes doctors also look for antibodies that attack the thyroid gland (antithyroid antibodies) in the blood, which are a sign of thyroid inflammation.

 Treatment depends on the size and cause of goiter.